On the classical limit of quantum mechanics, fundamental graininess and chaos: compatibility of chaos with the correspondence principle: Introduction

 \section{Introduction}

 It seems that Einstein was the first one to realize that chaos was a threat to quantum mechanics \cite{Ikeda} in a paper that was ignored by forty years \cite{Gutzwiller}.
-A panoramic view of the this incompatibility of the classical chaos and quantum concepts (up to 1994) can be found in \cite {Ikeda} and a recent review in \cite{Landsman}.
-Our first contribution to the subject was the introduction of a theory of the classical limit for closed quantum systems with Hamiltonian with continuos spectrum based in destructive interference (that we have called the "Self Induced Decoherence" -SID- and where we have used the Riemann-Lebesgue theorem \cite{SID}) and later we found a class of quantum chaotic systems (that may not contain all cases but certainly it contains the relevant ones) with chaotic classical limit \cite{CSF}.
-With this idea in mind we study quantum chaos in papers \cite{QCh} and extended the notions of non-integrable, ergodic and mixing quantum systems in paper \cite{CL}.
+A panoramic view of the this incompatibility of the classical chaos and quantum concepts (up to 1994) can be found in \cite{Ikeda} and a recent review in \cite{Landsman}.
+Our first contribution to the subject was the introduction of a theory of the classical limit for closed quantum systems with Hamiltonian with continuous spectrum based in destructive interference (that we have called the ``Self Induced Decoherence" -SID- and where we have used the Riemann-Lebesgue theorem \cite{SID}) and later we found a class of quantum chaotic systems (that may not contain all cases but certainly it contains the relevant ones) with chaotic classical limit \cite{CSF} \cite{NACHOSKY MARIO}.
+With this idea in mind we study quantum chaos in papers \cite{CSF, NACHOSKY MARIO, QCh} and extended the notions of non-integrable, ergodic and mixing quantum systems in paper \cite{CL}.
 These works were inspired in the landmark paper of Bellot and Earman \cite{BE}.
-The aim of this remarkable paper is precisely to show " how chaos puts some pressure on the correspondence principle (CP)" and the author says that there is not a "quick and convincing argument for the conclusion that the CP fails".
-Another important source of inspiration for us was the two books of Roland Omn\`{e}s \cite{Omnes}\ and \cite{Omnes1}, precisely the characterization of quantum chaos as the evolution of a square cell to a distorted "amoeboid" cell (see figure 6.B).
+The aim of this remarkable paper is precisely to show ``how chaos puts some pressure on the correspondence principle (CP)" and the author says that there is not a ``quick and convincing argument for the conclusion that the CP fails".
+Another important source of inspiration for us was the two books of Roland Omn\`{e}s \cite{Omnes}\ and \cite{Omnes1}, precisely the characterization of quantum chaos as the evolution of a square cell to a distorted ``amoeboid" cell (see figure 6.B).
 In this paper we will essentially follow this idea, with simpler mathematical methods, and we will try to precise the origin of the elongated, distorted and final amoeboid cells which, in fact, we consider the main threat to the CP.
+It should be noted that the standard approach of the graininess has already been pointed out both in classical discretized systems and in quantum mechanics by looking at the Kolmogorov-Sinai entropy and its quantum variants \cite{crifal1, crifal2, falman, bencap1, bencap2}.
+In these cases, there is no threat to the correspondence principle, but only the emergence of a typical time-scale over (logarithmic in $\hbar^{-1}$) that signals the non- commutativity of the limit $t\rightarrow\infty$ and $\hbar\rightarrow0$.
+This fact is not really taken as a threat to the correspondence principle.
+However, we will see that the ameboid-like behavior involves a ``coarse-grained distribution function", i.e. a point-test-distribution function averaged on rectangular rigid boxes of the phase space (see section 5).
+This coarse-grain is used to get rid the complicated structure of the phase space which becomes more and more ``scarred" as the relaxation proceeds (see \cite{casati chirikov}, pag.
+7).
+Moreover, for the case of a two dimensional phase space we will show a connection between the characteristic timescales of the quantum chaos and an adimensional parameter $\Omega$ which measures the degree of the deformation of the cells as the system evolves.